 - aggressive – 2 entry techniques called “Bonsai” and “Bush”.
 Their work procedures are the same, only stop-loss values differ;

 - conservative – entry name – “Minesweeper A” and “Minesweeper B”.

 With aggressive technique, it is assumed that the price will surely rebound from 38.2% level of the formed range.
 The difference between “Bonsai” and “Bush” consists only in the Fibo level after which stop loss will be placed.

-According to “Bonsai” technique, the market is entered once the price touches 38.2% level; thus, the stop loss is set at a distance not longer than the next Fibo level, i.e. 50%.
-The work with “Bush” technique is the same; just the stop loss is located farther than 50% Fibonacci level.
+According to the “Bonsai” technique, the market is entered once the price touches a 38.2% level; thus, the stop loss is set at a distance not longer than the next Fibo level, i.e. 50%.
+The work with the “Bush” technique is the same; just the stop loss is located farther than 50% Fibonacci level.

-These techniques are basically known to everybody, but tis is a very risky trade, as there is no guarantee of the bounce.
+These techniques are known to everybody, but this is a very risky trade, as there is no guarantee of the bounce.
 After all there are many examples of correction turning into a new trend or the price hanging in a horizontal corridor for a long time.
 So if you decide to work like this be sure to wait for confirmation of the received signal.

 More conservative tactics (“Minesweeper A” and “Minesweeper B”) also suggest entry at the end of correction, but the work is conducted with certain safety measures:

-Minesweeper B includes work on the same principle; just we enter the market not on the second correction, but on the 3rd, 4th, etc. That is we wait for at least two correction movements following the first one.
+Minesweeper B includes work on the same principle; just we enter the market not on the second correction, but the 3rd, 4th, etc. That is we wait for at least two correction movements following the first one.